 Workers may be able to claim the HCTC if they lost their jobs due to the negative effects of global trade.
 Such workers are eligible to receive HCTC benefits under the Trade Adjustment Assistance (TAA) Program, which covers workers who’ve lost international trade jobs.
 Workers between 55 and 64 years old can also qualify if their pension plans were taken over by the Pension Benefit Guaranty Corporation (PBGC).

-The HCTC credit covers 72.5% of health insurance premiums, including for COBRA coverage, a program that allows workers to keep their employer’s health insurance plan after leaving the job.
+The HCTC credit covers 72.5% of health insurance premiums, including COBRA coverage, a program that allows workers to keep their employer’s health insurance plan after leaving the job.
 Use Form 8885 to claim the HCTC.
 This credit is set to expire after 2021, unless Congress extends it.

 Taxpayers may be able to claim this tax credit for the cost of installing and using certain types of renewable energy for their home.
 Eligible energy costs include those for solar electric, solar water heating, fuel cells, wind energy, and geothermal heat pumps.
 Fill out and attach Form 5695 and Schedule 3 of Form 1040 to claim the credit.

 This credit is available for certain home improvements you made to your home in order to increase energy efficiency.
 If you’ve made home improvements like installing insulation to reduce heat loss, got a new furnace or heater, added an electric heat pump to heat water, upgraded a stove to burn biomass fuel to heat your home or water, or even redid your exterior windows or doors.
 Certain products may need to meet performance or quality standards to qualify, so keep an eye out for that.
 Claim this credit by using Form 5695 and Schedule 3.